 The best place for a down cow is under a roof or well sheltered area.
 But if you can’t provide a dedicated down cow area, some easy ways to care for cows in the paddock include using cow covers or putting out a few hay bales to provide shelter from the weather.

 If a down cow is non-responsive or very ill, a quick decision should be made on whether treatment is viable.

 Research shows high-quality care significantly increases a down cow’s chances of recovery from their initial cause of going down, and prevents further complications.
 However, research also shows that down cow care has little benefit unless we implement ALL the factors below.
 So, there’s no point taking shortcuts.

 Think about what you want when you’re sick - somewhere comfortable to lie that’s dry and warm, some palatable food, and lots of fresh water.
 For cows, it’s pretty much the same.

 The requirements of nursing a down cow include:

 - providing a dedicated area with shelter and barriers

 - providing clean, dry and soft bedding that will offer a non-slip surface when the cow tries to stand

 - providing a continuous supply of clean water and good feed

-- moving the cow from side to side every three hours to ensure her weight is not always to one side if she is unable to swap sides by herself, and flex and extend the hind limbs each time the cow is moved
+- rolling the cow from side to side every three hours and flexing and extending the hind limbs each time the cow is rolled

 - regularly hand stripping milk from the udder